archit666/stocks-stats/README.md

 - src/App.tsx: The root React component of the application.
 Responsible for rendering the StockDetails component.

 - src/main.tsx: The entry point of the React application.
 Mounts the root component (App.tsx) into the DOM.

+**Backend Architecture**

+- index.ts : Where the server is created.
+StockStats route is also added here.
+- stockStatsRoutes.ts : Get api for getting html data from screener and scraping logic and returning to frontend

 **Technology Stack**
   - React: Frontend framework with useState hook